kdbtree/kdbtree/README.md

     In the next points, the essential (implementation specific) components of a DB-tree are illustrated.
-You can find some already implemented examples in the package
+You can find some already implemented implementedSPI in the package
-    `it.uniroma3.dbtree.examples.*` to get started.
+    `it.uniroma3.dbtree.implementedSPI.*` to get started.
  2. Implement the **custom aggregation function** you need your DB-tree to maintain:
     `val aggrFun = MyFunction()`, being the class `MyFunction` an